FC Torpedo Vladimir: History

 In the 2000 season, Torpedo players won the championship and the Golden Ring Interregional Football Federation Cup and returned to the second division.
 The first three seasons in the West zone were held for Torpedo under the sign of a struggle for survival, but already in 2004 the team was able to win the championship.
-This was facilitated by the return of Dmitry Vyazmikin, Evgeny Durnev, Oleg Glebov from the clubs of the Premier League and the first division to the team and the arrival of the team of players of Arsenal Tula - Vyacheslav Krykanov, Dmitry Gunko, Sergey Kirpichnikov and Sergey Egorov.
+This was facilitated by the return of Dmitry Vyazmikin, Evgeny Durnev, Oleg Glebov from the clubs of the Premier League and the first division to the team and the arrival of the team of players of Arsenal Tula – Vyacheslav Krykanov, Dmitry Gunko, Sergey Kirpichnikov and Sergey Egorov.
 The head coach of the Vladimir team was Oleg Stogov.
-On February 2, 2005, the club's management announced their refusal to play in the first division, losing their place to FC Petrotrest.
+On 2 February 2005, the club's management announced their refusal to play in the first division, losing their place to FC Petrotrest.

-In 2005, the team made a bet on the Russian Cup, where for the first time it reached the 1/16 finals and met with CSKA Moscow - at that time the vice-champion of Russia, the current winner of the Russian Cup and the UEFA Cup.
+In 2005, the team made a bet on the Russian Cup, where for the first time it reached the 1/16 finals and met with CSKA Moscow – at that time the vice-champion of Russia, the current winner of the Russian Cup and the UEFA Cup.
 To the disappointment of the Vladimir fans, in the next two seasons, Torpedo stopped a step away from repeating this success, losing in the 1/32 finals to Zenit-2 in 2006 and Baltika Kaliningrad in 2007.
 All these years, the Torpedo team showed consistently high results and in the championships.
 From October 2003 to July 2006, the Torpedo played 37 matches on its field and never left it defeated.
 Updated his personal record and Dmitry Vyazmikin, who scored 25 goals in the 2004 season.

 Another record was set in the 2008 season by Torpedo goalkeeper Yevgeny Konyukhov, who conceded the first goal into his own net only in the 14th game of the championship.
-The “dry” series of the goalkeeper was 1224 minutes, and taking into account matches for the Russian Cup - 1404 minutes.
-Torpdeo, like three years earlier, reached the 1/16 finals of the National Cup and played with CSKA, conceding twice as many from the army team than in all previous games of the season - 1:4.
-Three days later, on August 9, Torpedo suffered their first defeat in the championship, losing with a score of 0:1 to their main competitor for entering the first division, FC MVD Moscow.
-And all the same, the Vladimir players had very high chances of winning in the “West” zone - on September 1, the gap between Torpedo and MVD was 12 points.
+The "dry" series of the goalkeeper was 1224 minutes, and taking into account matches for the Russian Cup – 1404 minutes.
+Torpdeo, like three years earlier, reached the 1/16 finals of the National Cup and played with CSKA, conceding twice as many from the army team than in all previous games of the season – 1:4.
+Three days later, on 9 August, Torpedo suffered their first defeat in the championship, losing with a score of 0:1 to their main competitor for entering the first division, FC MVD Moscow.
+And all the same, the Vladimir players had very high chances of winning in the "West" zone – on 1 September, the gap between Torpedo and MVD was 12 points.
 However, the Muscovites, who had a series of 13 victories in a row, were able to get ahead of Vladimir at the finish of the championship.